Since our initial blog on climate change risk, much has happen in the world in terms of both physical risks and transitional risks.

 Given that many of these incoming requirements will be foreign for many financial institutions, you could be forgiven for not knowing where to start.
 Just like many of the financial regulations of the past decade, banks and financial institutions will need to develop an array of scenarios, stresses, calculations, metrics and reports to address climate change risk.
 And ultimately, these will all be based on the same critical source – data.

 Data is the bedrock that allows banks and financial institutions to meet regulations and make better decision; to identify risks and develop ideas which in turn facilitate business growth.
-But with ESG investments accelerating and supervisors preparing for a new wave of ESG and climate change regulations, is there enough data available to satisfy banks, investors and supervisors?
+But with Environmental, Social, and Corporate Governance (ESG) investments accelerating and supervisors preparing for a new wave of ESG and climate change regulations, is there enough data available to satisfy banks, investors and supervisors?

 In many banks and financial institutions, the overarching view is that data remains a significant barrier to greater adoption of both climate change risk and ESG.
 Criticisms include poor quality data, insufficient track records, lack of standardisation and gaps in the data with too few companies reporting the information necessary to assess and quantify risks then generate reports, particularly in certain regions or sectors of the economy.
 But it’s also important to remember that these are new data sets and similar challenges could still be said for many types of data sets today.